bcgov/bcdg/docs/rocketchat/get-help-in-rocketchat.md

 ### What

 1. Tell us about the nature of the problem, what it looks like and how it’s behaving.
-For example, if a screen doesn’t load as you expected, give us a description of what it looks like, and what it should look like.
+For example, if a screen doesn’t load as you expected, give us a description of what it looks like, and what it should look like

     **Please note:** Screenshots, while helpful, won’t be accessible without alt text.